vercel/virtual-event-starter-kit/README.md

 There are four different stages included in the seed data.
 Feel free to add or remove these based on your schedule.
 Each stage requires the user to enter their email to register with the conference before entering the event.
 After successfully entering their email and saving the user with your database of choice, the user is able to view the embedded YouTube stream.
 The login state is persisted as a `httponly` cookie.

-One major feature of the conference platform is a near real-time sync with DatoCMS.
+One major feature of the conference platform is a near real-time sync with the CMS.
 Every five seconds, the stage queries `/api/stages` to fetch the latest information from the CMS.
 This allows you to make changes on the fly, without the user having the refresh the page.
 No need for websockets.

 The primary use case for this is updating the YouTube embedded URL.
 Next.js Conf used this to seamlessly switch between pre-recorded videos running as a live premiere, and truly live content (e.g. panels).
 Plus, we had a few instances where our schedule needed to be tweaked on the fly.
 This implementation is fault tolerant, as well.
 The API route is properly cached and if the CMS was to somewhow go down, it won't break the page.

 ### Schedule / Speaker Pages

-Schedule and speaker information is hosted in DatoCMS.
+Schedule and speaker information is hosted in the CMS.
 The demo ([demo.vercel.events](https://demo.vercel.events)) is seeded with images from Unsplash and a placeholder schedule.
 Each speaker has their own page with an image, bio, social media links, and information about their talk.
 The schedule is also shown as a sidebar on each corresponding stage.

 ### Sponsor Expo